jamktiko/WaveSpacer/README.md

 Notice
 ---------

 This was a student project built for a course.
-The AWS environment that powers the backend has been shut down, and the Spotify API only allows access to approved users.
+The AWS environment that powers the backend will be shut down, and the Spotify API only allows access to approved users.
 Because of this, the live application **cannot be tested or used** unless you set up your own Spotify credentials and backend.

 Running Wavespacer Locally
 =============================